menacit/logging_course/resources/labs/coreutils/README.md

 - **"www-3.log"**: Timestamps are in CEST and the clock is correct

-In order to complete the lab, the student should adjust/synchronize timestamps, merge/sort the log files and produce a timeline output file for a **specified user** matching the following format:
+In order to complete the lab, the student should adjust/synchronize timestamps, merge/sort the log files and produce a timeline output file in UTC for a **specified user** matching the following
+format:
 > $DATE $TIME $IP_ADDRESS $HTTP_METHOD $PATH $STATUS_CODE

 To further clarify, the output below contains an example of this format: